MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/how-to-work-with-views-using-the-infopath-2003-object-model.md

 description: "When working with an InfoPath form template, you can write code to access the form's views, and then perform a variety of actions on the data that the views contain.
 The InfoPath 2003-compatible object model supports access to a form's views through the use of the members of the ViewObject interface."
 ---

-# How to: Work with Views Using the InfoPath 2003 Object Model
+# Work with Views Using the InfoPath 2003 Object Model

 When working with an InfoPath form template, you can write code to access the form's views, and then perform a variety of actions on the data that the views contain.
 The InfoPath 2003-compatible object model supports access to a form's views through the use of the members of the [ViewObject](https://msdn.microsoft.com/library/Microsoft.Office.Interop.InfoPath.SemiTrust.ViewObject.aspx) interface.